The Queer Space Studies Initiative

 Stefanos Milkidis is a New York-based scholar, artist and educator, whose practice spans between research, writing, and creative production.
 His work focuses on the intersections of queer theory, human geography, social and cultural ruminations on space, urban histories, and visual culture studies.
 Within this matrix of perceptions and interpretations, Stefanos explores an array of texts and images in which the representation of queer space provides an occasion for further and deeper considerations of fragmented histories, counter-knowledges, buried memories, and bygone practices.
 This line of research aims to make significant contributions not only to the reclaiming of forgotten, neglected or distorted narratives—which are nonetheless properly irreducible for queer historiography—but also towards an understanding of how queers currently use the city in a neoliberal context with excessive state monitoring, surveillance, and policing.
 Siding with the ethos of a radically defined approach to preserve both lost and extant queer spaces, he advocates for a sex-positive response to neoliberalism and other forms of oppression.

-An Adjunct Professor at two CUNY colleges, he teaches “American Government” and “History of Western Civilization” at BMCC, and “Introduction to Geography” at Lehman College.
-Since Spring 2020, he has been a visiting lecturer in the Math and Science department at Pratt Institute, teaching earth and environmental courses.
+An Adjunct Professor at two CUNY colleges, he teaches “American Government” at BMCC, and “Introduction to Geography” at Lehman College.
+Since Spring 2020, he has been a visiting lecturer in the Math and Science department at Pratt Institute, teaching hybrid courses in earth and environmental sciences and cultural studies.

 Stefanos is the recipient of a Connect NY Fellowship for the summer of 2019.